Like other internet entrepreneurs, you’re probably wondering how to best create an amazing ecommerce business in 2020.

 Instagram is all about visuals, and ecommerce stores are all about visuals.
 Put the two together to maximize your revenue.
 If you sell a sexy product or something aesthetically pleasing, consider reaching out to Instagram influencers to promote it.

 A/B testing your checkout is a great way to limit the number of abandoned carts you have.
 Always shift things, move things around, and add social proof to the checkout experience.

 46. Sell on Multiple Platforms

-Don’t limit yourself to Shopify or BigCommerce.
+Don’t limit yourself to Shopify, BigCommerce or Godaddy.
 Consider selling on Amazon, Ebay, and Etsy too.

 47. Remind Wishers

-If you have a wishlist tool on your store, you need to have a strategy for following up with the wishers.
+If you have a wishlist tool on your store, you need to have a strategy for following up with your target audience.
 If they wanted something once, chances are they’ll still want it if you follow up regularly.